 The following requirement may apply to E-UTRA BS operating in Band n41 in certain regions.
 This requirement is also applicable at the frequency range from 10 MHz below the lowest frequency of the BS downlink operating band up to 10 MHz above the highest frequency of the BS downlink operating band.

-The power of any spurious emission shall not exceed:
+The spurious emissionbasic limits for this requirement are: